 Jennifer Lester-Benson, Department Chair

-All Communication Department graduates will demonstrate the following knowledge and skills:
+Communication graduates will demonstrate the following knowledge and skills:

-- Knowledgeable about the theories, historical and critical, which underlie the communication field
+- Knowledge of the theories, historical and critical, which underlie the communication field and the concentration studied.